gopro/gopro-lib-node.gl/doc/howto/write-new-node.md

   the Copyright header.
 See other node files, such as `node_identity.c`
 - in `nodes_register.h`: register the new node
 - reference the source file node in `libnodegl/meson.build`
-- run `make nodegl-updatespecs` (from the top-level Makefile) to update `nodes.specs` every time you update the parameters of the node
+- run `./ngl-env dev updatespecs` (from the top-level directory) to update `nodes.specs` every time you update the parameters of the node
-- similarly, run `make nodegl-updatedoc` to update the [reference documentation][libnodegl-ref] after every change to the parameters
+- similarly, run `./ngl-env dev updatedoc` to update the [reference documentation][libnodegl-ref] after every change to the parameters
 - refer to [nodes.h][nodes-h] for the available callbacks to implement in your class map